stephaneVercouillieBMID/slate/source/index.html.md

 Following lists out the encryption process of a JWE under the compact serialization:

-Following lists out the encryption process of a JWE under the compact serialization.

 <ul>
   <li>Fill in the algorithm used to determine the Content Encryption Key (CEK) value: `RSA-OAEP` as defined in the itsme® <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration" target="blank">Discovery document</a>.
 This algorithm is defined by the `alg` element in the JOSE header.
 There is only one `alg` element per JWE Request Object.</li>
   <li>Compute the CEK and calculate the JWE Encrypted Key based on the key management mode, picked in the previous.
 The CEK is later used to encrypt the JSON payload.
 There is only one JWE Encrypted Key element in the JWE Request Object.</li>